HHS/TANF-app/docs/Technical-Documentation/how-government-will-test-a11y.md

   - VoiceOver on Safari, Mac OS
   - VoiceOver on iOS

-We won't re-rest pages or elements that have previously been tested and haven't changed since, such as header or footer elements.
+We will consider all documentation from Raft's a11y reviews included in each PR associated with the epic.
+We won't re-test pages or elements that have previously been tested and haven't changed since, such as header or footer elements.

 We will invite in ACF's 508 Coordinator to review the accessibility of the site at strategic points in the process.